VPAC/seqpar/sequentialandparallelprogramming.md

 sys	0m1.181s
 ```

-A further variation is the SIMD loop, which enables multiple iterations concurrently by means of SIMD instructions, a particularly efficient method for multiple data tasks.
+A further variation is the SIMD loop, which enables multiple iterations concurrently by means of SIMD instructions, a particularly efficient method for multiple data tasks on newer CPUs.

 `cp hello1mill.c hello1millsimd.c`